zhaitongqing233/Backdoor-attack-against-speaker-verification/README.md

 checkpoint_dir: './speech_id_checkpoint'
 ```

-# Clustering the speakers in the training set
+# Clustering Speakers in the Training Set

 To cluster the speakers in the trianing set, run:
 ```